 101.3Mhz . . .
 BION!
 Thought something had broken . . but no all was ok.
 AO confirmed

 Radio Shack Corner Reflector for OTA

 Many years ago, I bought the RS UHF Corner Reflector antenna for receiving but never used it.
-About three years ago, I decided to drop my
+About six years ago, I decided

 I've been bitten by the "HD" bug so I replaced my garage FM rcvr with a

 Features a superb FM rcvr with both digital and analog decoders.
 If the digital fades or drops out, it switches to the analog

 mode.
 Has a single CD player and a USB input.
 Output power is 22 Watts RMS @ 4 channels and requires 12V which is supplied